rebryant/pgpbs-artifact/README.txt

     the variables and the clauses.
   * It runs faster

+PGPBS is aided by two included pseudo-Boolean constraint extraction
+programs: xor_extractor and constraint_extractor.
+These programs use heuristic methods to detect exclusive-or/nor and cardinality constraints encoded as clauses in the input file and provide this information to PGPBS.
+They are automatically invoked when running the benchmarks.

 The archive includes the capability to run two classes of benchmarks:
+  * Cardinality problems: Based on constraints among mismatched sets
   * Parity problems: Based on exclusive-or operations
-  * Cardinality problems: Based on constraints among mismatched sets

 All benchmark problems are unsatisfiable.
 The task is to generate a proof of unsatisfiability.
-Among all existing proof-generating SAT solvers that we know, only PGPBS (and possibly PGBDD) can generate an unsatisfiability proof for any of these benchmarks within a reasonable amount of effort (less than 5000 seconds and generating a proof with less than 100 million clauses).
+Among all existing proof-generating SAT solvers that we know, only PGPBS can generate an unsatisfiability proof for any of the cardinality benchmarks with a reasonable amount of effort (less than 5000 seconds and generating a proof with less than 100 million clauses).
+Only three solvers, all based on BDDs, can generate an unsatisfiability proof for any of the parity benchmarks.
+These are: PGPBS, PGBDD, and EBDDRES (developed by Jussila, Sinz, and Biere in 2006.)
+Of these, PGPBS generates the shortest proofs.

 1. System Requirements (Tested with TACAS virtual environment)